schlomo/magic-zebra-printer/README.md

 ## Usage

-Simple open a PDF file with the Magic Zebra Printer application or use the Zebra Printer service or PDF Service with it.
+Simple open a PDF file with the Magic Zebra Printer application (you can use drag and drop onto the launcher for this) or use the Zebra Printer service or PDF Service with it.

 On the command line pass the PDF file to print as the first argument.
 Optionally pass `-noprint` as second argument to suppress printing.
 It will leave the intermediate file for you to examine (next to the original file).